Velllll/ngx-chart3/README.md

 # Chart3

-Library for build zoomable chart in angular app.
+Library for build charts in angular app.

 ## Demo